Liu-Hy/nlp-contrib-graph/README.md

 This repo contains data and code to solve SemEval-2021 Task 11: NLP Contribution Graph\
 For detailed description of our method, please see the [paper](https://arxiv.org/abs/2105.05435/) "UIUC_BioNLP at SemEval-2021 Task 11: A Cascade of Neural Models for Structuring Scholarly NLP Contributions".

+## Dependencies
+* This repo requires <code>simpletransformers/</code> - the customized Simple Transformers package
+  * With customized model for subtask 1 to incorporate additional features
+  * Extended from Simple Transformers version 0.51.10, compatible with common usage
+  * Please first install the common package by running this code:
+    * <code>pip install simpletransformers==0.51.10</code>\
+    find the installation directory, and replace the <code>simpletransformers</code> folder with this folder

 ## Data
 * <code>training_data/</code> - the training data merged with the trial data, with full annotation.
 * <code>interim/</code> - intermediate data files converted from the training data